RGkevin/golden-clock/README.md

 There you go, the `tetragrammaton` inside fibonacci sequence.

-I made this discovery during the pandemic 2020.
+I made this discovery during the 2020 quarantine.